cosmos/testnets/README.md

 ## Run a Validator Node

-[Validators](https://cosmos.network/validators) are actors from the network that are responsible from commiting new blocks to the blockchain by submitting their votes.
+[Validators](https://cosmos.network/validators) are actors from the network that are responsible from committing new blocks to the blockchain by submitting their votes.
+In terms of security, validators' stake is slashed in all the zones they belong if they become unavailable, double sign a transaction, or don't cast their votes.
+We strongly recommend entities intending to run validators in the Cosmos Hub's `mainnet` to check the [technical requirements](https://github.com/cosmos/cosmos/blob/master/VALIDATORS_FAQ.md#technical-requirements) and take the necessary precautions to ensure high-availability, such as setting a Sentry Node architecture.
+If you have any question about validators, read the [Validator FAQ](https://cosmos.network/resources/validator-faq) and join the [Validator Chat](https://riot.im/app/#/room/#cosmos_validators:matrix.org).

 This section covers the instructions necessary to stake tokens to become a testnet validator candidate.

 Your `pubkey` can be used to create a new validator candidate by staking some tokens: